 This course offers an historical and critical examination of influential ethical theories proposed by philosophers ranging from Aristotle to Nietzsche.
 The focus is on the philosophical justification for morality, and not on applied issues.

-PREREQUISITE: One course in Philosophy or permission of the instructor Lectures: Three hours a week
+PREREQUISITE: One course in Philosophy or permission of the instructor

-322 RELIGIOUS ETHICS EAST AND WEST See Religious Studies 322
+322 RELIGIOUS ETHICS EAST AND WEST